 - During the attempt of fleeing to elude a law enforcement officer, you caused damage to property, serious bodily injury, or death to another person.

-The statute stipulates that for a law enforcement officer in Florida to have the authority to request a driver to stop their vehicle, the officer should:
+The statute stipulates that for a law enforcement officer in Florida to have the authority to request a driver to stop their vehicle, such officer should:

 - Be in an official patrol vehicle with all of the required jurisdictional markings clearly displayed, including their agency insignia.